-Science Writing Advancing Global and Planetary Health (SWAP) leverages Stanford expertise and faculty-student teams to develop evidence-based strategies, partnerships, and messaging to influence policy and grassroots actions that protect people and the planet.
+Science Writing Advancing Global and Planetary Health (SWAP), or PEDS 238/EBS 239, leverages Stanford expertise and faculty-student teams to develop evidence-based strategies, partnerships, and messaging to influence policy and grassroots actions that protect people and the planet.

-This competitively awarded independent study opportunity pairs Stanford students with faculty to develop strategic communications resources in support of global and planetary health objectives.
+This competitively awarded, year-long course (PEDS 238/EBS 239) pairs Stanford students with faculty to develop strategic communications resources in support of global and planetary health objectives.
 With the support of SWAP, students work with faculty to develop theories of change, identify key stakeholders, and design strategic communications projects to achieve meaningful impact.

 SWAP is led by the Stanford Center for Innovation in Global Health and the Stanford Center for Human & Planetary Health, in partnership with the Notation in Science Communication and Master’s in Environmental Communication programs.

 SWAP empowers Stanford students pursuing studies in climate and health to develop and test science communication skills alongside world-class global and planetary health scientists and expert science communicators.
-Each year, the program pairs 4-6 competitively selected students with faculty mentors for a year-long mentored independent study project in which they develop a portfolio of strategic communications resources (including short videos, social media campaigns, fact sheets, journalistic articles, and op-eds) to advance and promote groundbreaking research in global, human, and planetary health.
+Each year, the program pairs 4-6 competitively selected students with faculty mentors for a year-long course in which they develop a portfolio of strategic communications resources (including short videos, social media campaigns, fact sheets, journalistic articles, and op-eds) to advance and promote groundbreaking research in global, human, and planetary health.

 Together with researchers and selected students, we work through theories of change, identify goals, and brainstorm actionable and impactful projects for student-researcher teams.
 We partner with other Stanford entities, including the Notation in Science Communication and Master’s in Environmental Communication programs and the Woods Institute for the Environment, to provide students and their faculty mentors with expert science communication support, mentorship, and community throughout their year-long journey.